NowakArtur97/Global-Terrorism-API/server/README.md

 REST API providing information on terrorist attacks

-The data was downloaded from the Global Terrorism Database site - https://www.start.umd.edu/gtd/ and used only for learning purposes.
+The data has been downloaded from the Global Terrorism Database site - https://www.start.umd.edu/gtd/ and used only for learning purposes.

 ## Demo

+!!!
+Temporarily unavailable due to the end of support for graph databases on Heroku !!!
 The application demo is available on the Heroku platform: https://global-terrorism-api.herokuapp.com/swagger-ui.html#/ It may take a while for the application to start.

 To access the endpoints you must have an account.
 You can use the previously prepared account: